 It seems as though the president has done a lot of good for the country, from the brand new, solar-powered cable cars around La Paz, to securing the country’s economy, to converting the Republic of Bolivia to the Plurinational State of Bolivia, uniting and recognising all the indigenous groups within Bolivia.

 However, he’s also frequently put his foot in it during speeches or announcements, with a lot of humorous effects.
 Reportedly, Evo once announced that eating too much chicken will make you gay, and drinking too much Coca Cola will turn you bald, subsequently having to publicly apologise to chicken farmers, homosexuals, Coca Cola and bald people.

 Returning from a trip around the world, the president declared to his press team what he’d learnt: that Bolivia has the highest number of Bolivians living in it.
 Very insightful.

 Attempting to combat the country’s low population, Evo tried to raise the tax on condoms, charge taxes to women over 18 that had not yet had a baby, and give bonuses to women who had.
 He later withdrew the first two actions, and publicly apologised to women (and, presumably, makers of condoms).
 I’m pretty sure that he’s made even more comical mistakes over the years, but in general, it seems he’s a good president!

 Tour concluded, I stayed where I was on the seventeenth floor of the hotel to experience Urban Rush, which I’ll save for another post!

-Tours leave from Plaza San Pedro (under the statue) at 11am and 2pm everyday – look for the Red Caps!
+Red Caps free walking tours of La Paz leave from Plaza San Pedro (under the statue) at 11am and 2pm every day – look for the Red Caps!